top of page

 • A strong core supports the spine and helps alleviate back pain.
 Many yoga poses target the core muscles, so be sure to focus on engaging and strengthening this area.

-• Whether in standing poses or seated, aim to maintain a neutral spine.
+• Whether in standing or seated poses, aim to maintain a neutral spine.
 Avoid over-arching or rounding your back too deeply, which can strain the lower back.

 • Using props such as yoga blocks, cushions, bolsters, blankets and straps can provide extra support, especially in seated poses or while holding stretches.
 Props can help you achieve proper alignment and avoid unnecessary strain.

-• Daily or consistent practice, even for a few minutes, can greatly improve your flexibility, strength and overall back health.
+• Daily/consistent practice, even for a few minutes, can greatly improve your flexibility, strength and overall back health.

 • Forward folds (with straight legs) can exacerbate lower back pain if done improperly.
 Focus on keeping a slight bend in the knees to protect the spine.